lowell80/quail-hollow/readme.md

 - **CloudTrail** - creates an S3 bucket, with properly configured policy, and turns on CloudTrail to output to S3

+- **Config** - creates S3 bucket, with properly configured policy, and SNS topic, to record Config results in S3

+- **Billing** - creates S3 bucket, with properly configured policy, to output cost and usage reports to S3 for further analysis;  see https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html for next steps

 ### Examples

-`
-./setup.sh --alias "AcmeStaging" --region us-west-1 --command iamAlias `
+`./setup.sh --alias "AcmeStaging" --region us-west-1 --command iamAlias`

-`
-./setup.sh --profile "AcmeTest"
+`./setup.sh --profile "AcmeTest" `
-`

 ## Contribution